waynodiablo/Oystercard/further_javascript/03_output_to_do_list_as_html.md

 ### To complete this challenge, you will need to:

 - [ ] Write tests that check you take a to do list model and return a string of HTML that structures the to dos as an unordered HTML list.
 For example, `<ul><li><div>Eat breakfast</div></li></ul>`.
 - [ ] Write code to pass the tests.
+(Interesting question: where does this code belong?
+In ToDoList?
+In its own module?)

 ### Resources